Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 Now kill your running Diaspora instance.

 In order to apply any new schema always run

+[Tester Comment: It is very useful to run the migrate and precompile commands with the --trace switch.
+For example, DB="mysql" bundle exec rake db:migrate --trace.
+They are fairly quiet functions.  ]

     DB="mysql" bundle exec rake db:migrate